-- Blanch the spinach.
-Remove spinach stems and roughly chop the leaves.
-Bring a large pot of water to a boil with a pinch of salt.
+- If using fresh spinach – Remove spinach stems and roughly chop the leaves.
+Bring a large pot of water to a boil with pinch of salt.
 Add the spinach.
 Cook for two minutes.
-If using frozen, cook extra two minutes to allow for defrosting.
+If using frozen spinach – cook an additional two minutes to allow for defrosting.

-- Drain the spinach.
-Using a colander, drain the spinach.
+- Using a colander, drain the spinach.
 Rinse with cool water in the sink.
 Gently squeeze all excess water from the spinach.
-Make sure the spinach has as little water in it as possible, or it will cook into the sauce and make it watery.
+Make sure the spinach has as little water in it as possible, or it will cook in the sauce and make it watery.

-- Sauté onions and garlic.
-Heat olive oil over medium heat.
+- Heat olive oil over medium heat in a fry pan.
 Add onions and garlic.
-Saute for five minutes and remove from heat.
+Sauté for five minutes, until soft and remove from heat.

-- Prep the sauce.
-Drain cashews.
-Add cashews, water, lemon juice, apple cider vinegar, salt and nutmeg to blender.
+- Drain cashews.
+Add cashews, water, lemon juice, apple cider vinegar, salt, garlic powder and nutmeg to blender.
 Add cooled garlic and onions.
 Blend until smooth.

-- Combine the sauce and spinach.
-In the pan, add drained spinach and pour over sauce.
+- In the pan, add drained spinach and pour sauce over the top.
 Warm until heated through.
 Serve!